mersad95zd/DNA_Project/README.md

 		apt-get install python-sklearn

- <p align= "justify">The encoder/decoder I used is a Reed-Solomon encoder/decoder written by [Reinhard Heckel(https://github.com/reinhardh).
-Download https://github.com/reinhardh/dna_rs_coding as a zip file and extract it, then put the LSH_clustering.ipynb jupyter notebook in the main directory where you extracted that zip file. </p>
+The encoder/decoder I used is a Reed-Solomon encoder/decoder written by [Reinhard Heckel](https://github.com/reinhardh).
+Download https://github.com/reinhardh/dna_rs_coding as a zip file and extract it, then put the LSH_clustering.ipynb jupyter notebook in the main directory where you extracted that zip file.

 compile the encoder/decoder by running the following commands: